nsbno/spor/.changeset/green-beans-check.md

 ### Updated components

 - `Dialog` replaces `Modal` - And all sizes and placements are now available from the same component
+- `Accordion` now has a different syntax.
+Consult the documentation for name changes.

 ### Externals from Chakra: